Langevin and Navier-Stokes Simulation of Three-Dimensional Protoplasmic Streaming: Methods

-Velocity $\vec{V}$ is numerically measured along the lines in Fig. \ref{fig-6} with angle $\theta\!=\!0^\circ,35^\circ,75^\circ$ on the cross-section at $z\!=\!L/2$ at the middle point of the cylinder.
-These angles are the same as those assumed in Ref. \cite{Goldstein-etal-JFM2010}.
-Only a single cross-section is used for the numerical measurements on lattice A because the boundary velocities are circulating, and there is no equivalent cross-section along the longitudinal direction of the cylinder, although the cross-sections at $z\!=\!0$ and $z\!=\!L$ are almost equivalent due to the periodicity of the circulation (Fig. \ref{fig-4}(a)).
-In the case of lattice B, all of the cross-sections are equivalent; however, we also use the cross-section at $z\!=\!L/2$ to numerically measure $\vec{V}$, as in the case of lattice A.
+The dependence of $V_z(r,\theta)$ on $r$ is numerically measured along the lines in Fig. \ref{fig-5} with angles $\theta\!=\!0^\circ,35^\circ$, and $75^\circ$ on the cross-section at $z\!=\!L/2$ at the midpoint of the cylinder.
+These angles are almost the same as those assumed in Ref. \cite{Goldstein-etal-JFM2010}.
+Only a single cross-section is used for the numerical measurements of $V_z(r,\theta)$ on lattice A because the boundary velocities are rotating and there is no equivalent cross-section along the longitudinal direction of the cylinder, although the cross-sections at $z\!=\!0$ and $z\!=\!L$ are almost equivalent owing to the periodicity of the circulation (Fig. \ref{fig-3}(a)).
+In the case of lattice B, all the cross-sections are equivalent; however, we also use the cross-section at $z\!=\!L/2$ to numerically measure $V_z(r,\theta)$, as in the case of lattice A.